 This also produces opportunities for smarter, more efficient means of providing care for the elderly – critically, allowing older people to live independently for longer – in the face of diminishing state resources across Europe.
 The project will also focus on ‘accelerating’ (testing and supporting into the marketplace) selected products orservices identified as providing innovative ways of addressing these needs.

 An example of the kind of product with potential to make a real difference is being developed by ARU’s Professor Richard Aspinall in the Faculty of Medical Science, with partners in the medical industry sector.
 A very simple sensor can be fitted to a toilet seat to monitor urine for urinary tract infections (UTI).
 Any changes can then be communicated, via text message, for example, to a relative or carer.

 This could potentially prevent a “catastrophic series of events” such as a fall caused by dizziness brought on by the UTI, events “not only not good for the person involved, but also the wave of costs, from family disruption to NHS costs and rehabilitation”.

-The SEAS 2 Grow project involves partners from four European countries, including Anglia Ruskin University in the UK, whose Faculty of Business and Law, Faculty of Health, Social Care and Education all play a vital role.
+The SEAS 2 Grow project involves partners from four European countries, including Anglia Ruskin University in the UK.
 David’s own background both in academia and as the founder of SmartLIFE™, connecting construction students, industry and professionals across three European cities, makes him ideally placed to grapple with the project’s issues and opportunities.